On this page:

 The names and contact information on this website are published to facilitate contact with those listed for our reader's purposes only.
-They are not intended, and we request that that they not be used, for commercial purposes.
+This information is not intended, and we ask that it not be used, for commercial purposes.

 Generally speaking, you can visit the pages of the Accessible Techcomm website without telling us who you are or revealing any personal information.

 Some portions of this website require personal information so you can complete certain activities such as sending us feedback.
 These pages will ask you to enter personal information such as your name, mailing address, phone numbers, and email address.
 The information that you type in these forms is necessary to complete the action for processing the form.
 We ask for this information for communication purposes only and do not store it in a database.
 We do not sell or pass this information on to any third parties.